CaesarXInsanium/StructureInterpretationNotes/README.md

 # Structure and Interpretation of Computer Programs Notes

-This repo contains my personal self study notes from reading the book by Abelson, Sussman, and the other Sussman.
-To be more specific the second edition.
+This repo contains my personal self study notes from reading the book by edition.

 ~~Currently stuck on chapter 2, skipped my last exercise.
 Will now focus